Zetos11/PerfettoTraceScript/README.md

 Can be used to extract specific data from a perfetto trace file.

-The most recent version, ScriptV2, uses the perfetto python API to extract the data from the trace.
+The script uses the perfetto python API to extract the data from the trace.
-ScriptV2 is way more compact and efficient than the previous version and should always be used.

-**ScriptV1 is deprecated and is just here for references.**

 So far the metrics tracked are :
 - Power rails data